 Just as smartphones are now considered an extension of our bodies and always with us, the same will happen with AI.
 Humans will be able to do more, and we'll expect more from each other.
 For instance, instead of giving directions, I can send you a pin, knowing that you can figure it out with your smartphone.

 What will a doctor's role be when AGI handles diagnosing illnesses and injuries, interprets diagnostic tests, maintains patient records, and stays current with medical research?
-They'll probably be relegated to taking your blood pressure and asking if you've been flossing.
+Bedside manner will be even more of a differentiating quality.

 The third-order beneficiaries will emerge from this fundamental shift in humanity.
 AI will no longer need explanation.